williamng0079/WM245-18_PLCS/README.md

 os

-The c codes can be compiled with "gcc -o "program" "program".c -lcrypto
+The c codes can be compiled with gcc -o "program" "program".c -lcrypto